-This course will introduce various methodologies for defending a network.
-Students will learn concepts, principles, types and topologies of firewalls including: packet filtering, proxy firewalls, application gateways, circuit gateways and stateful inspection.
-Defense methodologies associated with Virtual Private Networks (VPN), Host Intrusion Detection Systems (HIDS) and Network Intrusion Detection Systems (NIDS) will be examined, along with in-depth coverage of incident handling and response.
-The best practices associated with properly securing business critical network systems using VPNs will be discussed.
-The student will also be introduced to securing wireless systems.
-(3 hrs. lect.; 3 hrs. lab. per week)
+This course introduces the student to the various methodologies for defending a network.
+Security is presented from the perspective of Defense in Depth.
+The students will be exposed to information system vulnerabilities and threats along with various methods of mitigation.
+The student will be introduced to the concepts, principles, types and topologies of firewalls including: packet filtering, proxy firewalls, application gateways, and stateful inspection.
+This course will expose the student to the various defense methodologies associated with Virtual Private Networks (VPN), Host Intrusion Detection Systems (HIDS) and Network Intrusion Detection Systems (NIDS).
+The student will also be introduced to securing wireless, voice, and video systems.
+Securing Internet and collaborative applications will also be discussed.
+(2 hrs. lect.; 3 hrs. lab. per week)

-CENT 315 Network Management (4)
+CENT 315 Network Management (3)

 This course is designed to introduce students to the basics of managing a computer network.
 This course will cover the role of the network manager in developing and maintaining a computer networking environment.
 Concepts such as network planning, network administration, traffic monitoring, and network performance will be covered.
 Students will learn how to use network management tools.
-(3 hrs. lect.; 3 hrs. lab. per week)
+(2 hrs. lect.; 3 hrs. lab. per week)